Goldy-Bot/Example-GoldyBot-Module/README.md

 # Example-GoldyBot-Module
-An example of how GoldyBot modules should be open sourced.
+An example of how GoldyBot modules should be structured and open sourced.